Cognitive science of new religious movements

-Cognitive science of new religious movements is the study of new religious movements from the perspective of cognitive science.
+Cognitive science of new religious movements is the study of new religious movements (NRMs) from the perspective of cognitive science.
 The field employs methods and theories from a variety of disciplines, including cognitive science of religion, sociology of religion, scientific study of religion, anthropology, and artificial life.
 Scholars in the field seek to explain the origin and evolution of new religious movements in terms of ordinary universal cognitive processes.